pamtaro/IntroToHTML5Games/README.md

 **Note:** We can also refactor our code in the tick function to use this `changeDirections` function.

 ### Flip the Sprite when it reaches the ends
-Instead of walking backwards, lets flip the koala around as it reaches the ends of the stage.
-Add this to the conditions which check for the koala's X-Position:
+Instead of walking backwards, lets flip the koala around when the `changeDirections` function is called:
 ```
 koala.scaleX = koala.scaleX * -1;
 ```